snowmaple5891/discord-gamble_bot/README.md

 ![image](https://user-images.githubusercontent.com/80057212/158069154-ccb8d0b3-f3c0-4cb5-bbf4-a0a625e0eb60.png)

     ;stand
-    end doing operation to your cards, you will get a hyperlink to tranfer back to the previous channel
+    end doing operation to your cards, you will get a hyperlink to transfer back to the previous channel
 ![image](https://user-images.githubusercontent.com/80057212/158071115-af4146b1-8930-42df-9b6b-8a7000b96b67.png)

 #### RESULT